 The morning calendar is primarily reserved for motions set by parties other than CSS.
 These motions are predominately modification of child support, determination of arrears, wage assignments and license issues.

 The afternoon calendar is primarily reserved for motions filed by CSS.
 These include motions for judgment, modifications of child support, and arrears determinations.
-This calendar also includes the re-determination of financial issues in cases continued from the Law and Motion calendar.

 Special Enforcement (Judgment Debtor Exams, Job Seek, and Civil Contempt) cases are set exclusively on Friday mornings.